Marketing Manager

 Founded in 1974, George Street Playhouse has been a cornerstone of Central New Jersey’s cultural landscape, producing new plays, reimagined classics, and education programs that inspire and engage.

-new works, many of which went on to enjoy successful lives on Broadway and beyond.
+Under the 25-year artistic leadership of David Saint, GSP became known as an incubator of important new works, many of which went on to enjoy successful lives on Broadway and beyond.
 His legacy continues to shape the theatre’s commitment to bold storytelling and artistic excellence.

 Now entering a new era, GSP is led by an Artistic Triumvirate, a collaborative leadership team